manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 Ensure that you have got a working TFTP server that is in the local network of the BMC.
-If the `tftp` server is not present in the local network and is connected via switches and VLAN's we might encounter some wierd issues where you will not be able to send files bigger than a certain range based on the MTU values configured in your network between your tftp server and the BMC.
+If the `tftp` server is not present in the local network and is connected via switches and VLAN's we might encounter some weird issues where you will not be able to send files bigger than a certain range based on the MTU values configured in your network between your tftp server and the BMC.